anna880426-spec/casino-persona-simulator/README.md

 <br>

-> **Can we identify psychological risk signals from language — before dangerous behavior even occurs?**
+> If AI can simulate how customers react to a new product — what else can it simulate?

 <br>

-This project uses Claude AI to simulate 360 casino players across 8 personality types.
-Each agent makes real-time decisions and records their inner thoughts every round — giving us behavioral data, NLP signals, and psychology to analyze.
+Inspired by how ad companies use AI to model customer reactions, this project applies the same idea to human behavior — simulating 360 casino players across 8 personality types, each making real-time decisions and recording their inner thoughts every round.

 **[Try the interactive quiz](https://casino-persona-simulator-pnhaymasntf2th9fr6ffpr.streamlit.app/)** — discover your casino persona